bevyengine/rfcs/rfcs/cpu-particles.md

 with a `MinMaxCurve` which defines two separated curves as the minimum and maximum values at a given point in time.
-This can be used to generate a range from which a RNG can sample from or can be used as the start and end for linear interpolation for values that require smooth flows from one to another.
+This can be used to generate a range from which a RNG can sample from or can be used as the start and end for linear interpolation for values that require smooth flows from one frame to another.

 If `Curve` is generic, it can be used to represent a gradient for changing colors as well.

 There already is a open PR for adding these types to Bevy: https://github.com/bevyengine/bevy/pulls?q=1837.

-## Drawbacks

 ## Rationale and alternatives
 The main alternative comes in the form of GPU-based particle simulations, where